 important, most are read only and you will not be able to make any

 However, if there is something you are trying to do, whether for a class or for extracurriculars that require you to go beyond your home directory, we ask that you create a virtual machine and experiment away!
 If you do want to play with a file system’s root, we recommend reading this page on virtual machines.

 Important note: Try not to store very large (>1gb) files on your account as it will slow down both our network and your log in time.
 If you must use files this large, consider carrying around a usb stick.

 Windows - Roaming Profile

-Whether on Windows or Linux, you'll see a hidden file in your directory called
+Whether on Windows or Linux, you will see a hidden file in your directory

 If you have something you want to accomplish with different computer configurations, feel free to make yourself a virtual machine to act as administrator over a Windows environment.
 Again, to accomplish this, familiarize yourself with this page on virtual machines.

 Something to be aware of is that the amount of time the computer takes to log you in is dependent on how big your profile is.
 While the computers are used frequently and over long periods of time, the hardware is more than capable and is only doing its best to download your information.
-When you have abnormally large amounts of information, there's only so much data that can be piped through our network at once.
-We suggest you keep what's stored on your profile to a minimum and keep large amounts of information on a flash drive.
+When you have abnormally large amounts of information, there is only so much data that can be piped through our network at once.
+We suggest you keep what is stored on your profile to a minimum and keep large amounts of information on a flash drive.

 Utilizing the /tmp folder

 If you have decided you want to create a quick virtual machine or other